Quantum Circuit Cutting for Classical Shadows: Quantum circuit cutting

 A circuit can be cut at arbitrary locations so long as it forms distinct fragments that can be operated on.
 Tang \textit{et al.}~proposed methods for optimizing the cut location based on post-processing complexity \cite{tang2021cutqc}.
 We will consider the case where the cut locations have already been decided.
 Fragments and their connectivity can then be represented by a directed graph with fragments as vertices and qubit wires connecting fragments as edges.

 More formally, an $N_q$-qubit quantum circuit is split up into fragments $ F = \{f_i\}_{i=1}^{N_f}$ with $K$ cuts.
 The collection of fragments forms a directed multigraph $G = (F, E)$ where each edge $(f_i, f_j, \ell) \in E$ represents a cut on qubit $\ell$ separating fragment $f_i$ from fragment $f_j$.
-Furthermore, let $\mathcal P(f_j)$ be the set of fragments that are ``upstream'' of $f_j$ in $G$, \textit{i.e.}~the set of fragments $f_i$ for which there exists a path in $G$ from $f_i$ to $f_j$.
-For each fragment $f_i$, there is an associated quantum state $\rho_{f_i}$ (of its circuit outputs) that depends on some auxiliary operators $M \in \mathcal B$, which in turn dictate state preparation (quantum input) and measurement (quantum output) routines.
+For each fragment $f_i$, there is an associated conditional quantum state $\rho_{f_i}$ (of its circuit outputs) that depends on some auxiliary operators $M \in \mathcal B$ (at its quantum inputs and outputs).
+These operators specify state preparation (quantum input) and measurement (quantum output) routines for preparing the conditional state $\rho_{f_i}$.
 Lastly, $\mathcal Q_i(f_i), \mathcal Q_o(f_i), \mathcal C_o(f_i)$ denote the number of quantum inputs, quantum outputs, and circuit outputs associated with fragment $f_i$.